Ojself/mmmhhh/README.md

    - As an additional precaution, create a [Vercel KV](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) store and link it to your project in order to enable rate limiting
 3. Configure auto-generated fields (optional)
    - Set which text fields auto-generate when uploading a photo by storing a comma-separated list, e.g., `AI_TEXT_AUTO_GENERATED_FIELDS = title, semantic`
-   - Accepted values: title, caption, tags, description, all, or none (default is "all")
+   - Accepted values: title, caption, queens, description, all, or none (default is "all")

 ### 8. Optional configuration